hdfiresky/Tutorials/backend_setup_guide.md

     ```
     (Note: Some older versions of Docker Compose might use `docker-compose` with a hyphen).

 Your secure and resilient backend API will now be running and accessible only at `http://127.0.0.1:8000`.
+You will see structured, color-coded logs directly in this terminal window.

+### Checking the Log Files

+After running the backend and making some API requests, you will find a new `logs` directory inside your `backend` folder.
+It will contain a file named `multi_agent_app.log`, which you can open to view the persistent, timestamped logs for auditing or debugging.

 ### Testing the Backend with `curl`